DareDevelOps/frameworx/readme.md

-# frameWorx is a genreric project structuring based on PowerShell
+# frameWorx is a generic project folder structuring tool based on PowerShell